U.S. Senate candidate Jake Bequette misidentified on ballots in 2 Arkansas counties

 "For weeks, statewide election officials have known that my name was going to be listed incorrectly on ballots here in Arkansas, but they refused to act," Bequette said.

+Bequette also filed a lawsuit against Thurston, the State Board of Election Commissioners and the Craighead County Election Commission in Pulaski County circuit court Tuesday morning.

+Bequette is one of three Republican candidates challenging GOP incumbent Sen. John Boozman for the party's nomination, along with Heath Loftis and Jan Morgan.

-Thurston said in a written statement that he was disappointed Craighead County did not correct the error nor hold a public meeting to explain it.
-He said he has instructed the director of the State Board of Election Commissioners to inform Bequette of the formal complaint process.
+Thurston said he has instructed the director of the State Board of Election Commissioners to inform Bequette of the complaint process.
+He also said he could relate to Bequette's frustration because his own name was spelled incorrectly on the ballots in another county in the 2018 general election.

-Bequette is one of three Republican candidates challenging GOP incumbent Sen. John Boozman for the party's nomination.
-Heath Loftis and Jan Morgan are the others.
+Niehaus said errors are made in each election, and more often than the office would like.